LukasGolebiewski/LukasGolebiewski/README.md

 - I have started to interest of software testing
 - My goal is to develop testing knowledge and technical skills in IT field
 - On this site I would like to share my all gained experience from personal studies and research
-- I learn ISTQB theory to pass the exam right now
+- I passed ISTQB FL certificate
-- I make my English language more fluent and try to develop vocabulary (italkie, chatGPT, English podcast's)
+- I make my English language more fluent and try to develop vocabulary (chatGPT, English podcast's, speaking with people from all the world)
 - I've just finished SQL course, passed ISTQB FL certificate and I am already in process of [Postman: The Complete Guide - REST API Testing - Valentin Despa](https://www.udemy.com/course/postman-the-complete-guide/)

 # TOOLS and TECHNOLOGIES